Toad Hall: Description

 Grahame's description of Toad Hall is sparse: "a handsome, dignified old house of mellowed red brick, with well-kept lawns reaching down to the water's edge".
 Its owner is in no doubt as to its merits: "'Finest house on the whole river,' cried Toad boisterously.
 'Or anywhere else, for that matter.'"
-The hall has a "very old banqueting-hall" and a "large boat-house".
-Stables stand to the right of the house, as viewed from the river.
+The hall has a "very old banqueting-hall, stables stand to the right of the house, as viewed from the river" and a "large boat-house" is located on the riverbank.
+Despite Toad's pride in, or vanity regarding, his ancestral home, he takes little care over its maintenance.
+The grounds, and the boathouse are filled with discarded cars and boats, abandoned by Toad as he moves on to his latest passion, caravanning.
 An ancient underground passage, unknown to Toad but vouchsafed to Mr Badger by Toad's father, and of critical importance to the novel's denouement, "leads from the river bank ..., right up into the middle of Toad Hall".
+Using the tunnel to gain access to the house, the ensuing battle between Toad's supporters and the weasels has been described as a "masterpiece of asymmetrical warfare".

 Inspirations

 A number of houses have been cited as the inspiration for Toad Hall.
 These include: